lbbdeveloper/guessing-game/README.md

 2. Multi-player mode:
     - This can potentially be achieved by using **Websocket**.
     - [Spring](https://spring.io/guides/gs/messaging-stomp-websocket/) has a Websocket module we can potentially use.
     - Users can join the same session using a unique gameId.
 Users can take turns guessing the game.
-Whoever finished the game first is the winner.
+Whoever finishes the game first is the winner.

 3. Include difficulty level option:
     - this can be achieved by giving the user an option to select different difficulty levels before the game starts.
 There can be multiple ways to set difficulty levels.
 For example: